n1ay/mnist_cnn/README.md

 ## What is this ##
-It is a mnist dataset model built with Keras
+It is a mnist dataset classification model built with Keras
 Check Keras: http://keras.io/

 ## Performance ##